CHIMEFRB/skaha/docs/examples.md

 ## Image API

-The Image API allows you to get information about the images available on the Skaha platform.
-Nominally,
+The Image API allows you to get information about the **publicly available** images on the CANFAR Science Platform through the CANFAR Harbor Registry.

 ### Getting Image Information